Recent developments with Alcoa Corporation (AA) have led to the company's beta value being reach 2.34 cents.

 Alcoa Corporation (AA) Insider and Institutional Ownership

-Our next focus will be how large-scale investors are participating in this stock of the Aluminum Industry.
-The insider ownership of Alcoa Corporation is 0.90%, while institutional ownership is 85.80%.
+A key investor’s attitude towards the stock of the Aluminum industry is another important factor to consider.
+The insider ownership of Alcoa Corporation is 0.30%, while institutional ownership is 88.80%.
 The most recent insider transaction that took place on Feb 24, was worth 2,133,761.
 In this transaction EVP & Chief Operations Officer of this company sold 28,326 shares at a rate of $75.33, taking the stock ownership to the 54,730 shares.
 Before that another transaction happened on Feb 18, when Company’s EVP & Chief Ext.
 Aff.
 Officer sold 1,317 for $78.19, making the entire transaction worth $102,970.
 This insider now owns 33,484 shares in total.

 Alcoa Corporation (AA) Latest Financial update

-In the latest quarterly report, which was put into the public domain on 3/30/2022, the organization reported $3.06 earnings per share (EPS), higher than consensus estimate (set at $2.93) by $0.13.
+If we go through the results of last quarter, which was made public on 6/29/2022, the company posted $2.67 earnings per share (EPS) for the quarter, besting the agreed prediction (set at $2.31) by $0.36.
 This company achieved a net margin of +3.45 while generating a return on equity of 10.75.
-Wall Street market experts anticipate that the next fiscal year will bring earnings of 2.87 per share during the current fiscal year.
+Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.99 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 347.00% per share during the next fiscal year.